cyberbotics/webots-doc/guide/controller-plugin.md

     This function is called when the controller enters in the step loop.
 The aim of this function is to send the actuator commands and then to read the vaues of the enabled sensors.
 The timing problem should be solved there.
-The robot should wait at least *period* milliseconds, and returns the delta time if this *period* is exceeded.
+The robot should wait at least *period* milliseconds, and return the delta time if this *period* is exceeded.

-As said above, all the Webots API functionalities that should work with the real robot have to be wrapped into the remote-control library.
+As mentioned above, all the Webots API functionalities that should work with the real robot have to be wrapped into the remote-control library.
 To achieve this:

 - The internal state of the libController has to be setup to match with the